agestaun/meteor/README.md

 ### Testing

 Uses Jest.
 However, in my opinion Vitest is a better option, because it's really fast and fully compatible with Jest.
-On the other hand, it takes time to be configured, and this project was already very time-consuming.
+On the other hand, it takes time to be configured and it is not fully compatible with React Native yet.

 ### Others